 The ITAR and EAR have specific definitions for export control-related terms.
 It is important to be familiar with both sets of definitions as well as other export-related terms to ensure proper compliance.
-The definitions listed were pulled directly from the electronic Code of Federal Regulations (CFR), and for revisions made to these terms please refer to the respective website.
+The definitions listed are from the electronic Code of Federal Regulations (CFR); to confirm the definition is correct, please click on the CFR link that follows the definition.

-ITAR DEFINITIONS:
+ITAR DEFINITIONS